Home > Netherlands > Amsterdam > International French School Amsterdam

 Ratio of local students to international students

-30% local students/70% international ones.
+90% international students (mostly French, then American, Turkish, Spanish, Irish etc.), Dutch students represent a small percentage of the student body.
 A majority of international families are planning to stay in the Netherlands for the foreseable future.

 Yes

-Language support for students not fluent in French
+Language support for students not fluent in English and French

 Additional language classes offered by the school